About

 People debate whether or not it is possible to build AGI, but most of the discourse is rooted in pseudoscience.
 Because humanity lacks a formal theory of intelligence, we must operate by the empirical observation that AI capabilities are increasing rapidly, surpassing human benchmarks at an unprecedented pace.

 Coexisting with such powerful AI requires solving some of the most difficult problems that humanity has ever tackled, which demand Nobel-prize-level breakthroughs, billions or trillions of dollars of investment, and progress in fields that resist scientific understanding.
-We suspect that we do not have enough time to adequately address these challenges.
+We do not have enough time to adequately address these challenges.

 Current technical AI safety efforts are not on track to solve this problem, and current AI governance efforts are ill-equipped to stop the race to AGI.
 Many of these efforts have been co-opted by the very actors racing to AGI, who undermine regulatory efforts, cut corners on safety, and are increasingly stoking nation-state conflict in order to justify racing.